 Women’s Club of Sea Pines

-The Women’s Club of Sea Pines (WCSP) was founded in 1998 by Sea Pines Plantation residents Jacqueline Carbiener and Joanne Santos.
+The Women’s Club of Sea Pines (WCSP) was founded in 1998 by Sea Pines Plantation residents Jacque Carbiener and Joanne Santos.
 The Club was established with the mission of providing a venue where women can share friendship, common interests and activities.
 Currently, we have a variety of special interest groups such as biking, book clubs, bridge, day trips, gardening, golf, line dancing, mah jongg, and mixers.

 Membership consists of about 500 Sea Pines property owners.
 The Club as a whole meets three times a year at the Spring and Fall Luncheons and at the Holiday party.
 WCSP over the years has donated book shelves, a few park benches and also maintains a small library within the Sea Pines Community Center.

 For more details on contact information, officers, interest groups and more, scroll down to choose the Women’s Club of Sea Pines tab.

 To join the WCSP, click here to download the membership form.